amrdesai/node-weather-app/README.md

 # node-weather-app

 [View Page](https://minm333-node-weather-app.herokuapp.com/)
-### This page is hosted on heroku.com & might takes a few seconds to load
+### This page is hosted on heroku & might takes a few seconds to load